rubyatscale/packs/advanced_usage.md

 ```

 ### Per-file Processors
-Your application may have specific needs when moving files. `UsePackwerk` gives a way to inject application-specific behavior into the file move process.
+Your application may have specific needs when moving files. `UsePacks` gives a way to inject application-specific behavior into the file move process.

 You can pass in an array of application specific behavior into the `per_file_processors` parameter of the main method.